-On March 19, 2012, Piedmont sold four office properties known as the Deschutes building, the Rhein building, the Rogue building, and the Willamette building, as well as 18.19 acres of adjoining, undeveloped land, (collectively the "Portland Portfolio") for approximately \$43.9 million.
-Piedmont recorded net sales proceeds of approximately \$24.8 million and recognized a gain on the sale of approximately \$17.8 million.
-As part of the transaction, Piedmont accepted an unsecured promissory note from the buyer for the remaining \$19.0 million owed on the sale at a rate of 8.73% and a maturity date of October 31, 2012.
-In accordance with GAAP, Piedmont reclassified the operational results of the Portland Portfolio as income from discontinued operations for prior periods to conform with current period presentation.
+- (1) Piedmont sold its approximate 96.5% ownership in the property.
+Transaction data above is presented at Piedmont's ownership percentage. - The Portland Portfolio consists of four office properties known as the Deschutes building, the Rhein building, the Rogue building, and the Willamette building, as well as 18.19 acres of adjoining, undeveloped land, As part of the transaction, Piedmont accepted an unsecured promissory note from the buyer for the remaining \$19.0 million owed on the sale at a rate of 8.73% and a maturity date of October 31, 2012.